In Kerala sexual assault case involving Dileep, SC refuses plea seeking transfer of trial judge

 The Supreme Court on Tuesday rejected the Kerala government’s petition seeking a change of the trial judge hearing a 2017 sexual assault and abduction case, in which Malayalam actor Dileep is one of the accused, Live Law reported.

 Both the prosecution and the female actor who was allegedly assaulted had approached the Kerala High Court.
-The woman had alleged that the presiding judge was biased and failed to stop the defence lawyers from continuously questioning her moral character.
+The woman had alleged that the presiding judge was biased and failed to stop the defence lawyers from continuously questioning her character.
 However, the High Court had dismissed the plea last month.

 During Tuesday’s hearing, a bench led by Justice AM Khanwilkar upheld the Kerala High Court order.
-The court said the allegations against the trial judge are “unwarranted”.
+The top court said the allegations against the trial judge were “unwarranted”.
 It also observed that such comments will affect the morale of the judge.

 The Kerala government and the female actor had urged the Supreme Court to immediately stay the trial proceedings before the special court in Ernakulam.
 The state government had submitted that it was aggrieved by the “biased, hostile and partisan” conduct of the trial court.
 The government also pointed out that both the Supreme Court and the High Court have intervened earlier in the case to highlight its importance.